sodadata/docs/soda-library/install.md

 To use Soda Library, you must have installed the following on your system.

-* Python 3.8 or greater.
+* Python 3.8, 3.9, or 3.10.
 To check your existing version, use the CLI command: `python --version` or `python3 --version` <br />
 If you have not already installed Python, consider using <a href="https://github.com/pyenv/pyenv/wiki" target="_blank">pyenv</a> to manage multiple versions of Python in your environment.
 * Pip 21.0 or greater.
 To check your existing version, use the CLI command: `pip --version`
 * A Soda Cloud account; see next section.

+{% include python-versions.md %}

 ## Create a Soda Cloud account